MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/enable-delegate-access.md

 > [!IMPORTANT]
 >Things to verify before enabling delegate access in App for Outlook
 >- Verify delegate access is setup correctly in Outlook.
->- Delegated user should have at least 'Editor' permissions on the delegated mailbox
+>- Delegated user should have at least **Editor** permissions on the delegated mailbox.
->- Skype URL (https://config.edge.skype.com/) is whitelisted
+>- Skype URL (https://config.edge.skype.com/) is whitelisted.
 >- Delegated user has the correct Outlook version.
->- Organization Settings are configured properly
+>- Organization settings are configured properly
->- After the Organization settings are configured, App for Outlook is redeployed for all the users
+>- After the Organization settings are configured, App for Outlook is redeployed for all the users.

-## Frequently asked questions
+### Frequently asked questions

-**Are shared folders supported as part of this feature?**
+#### Are shared folders supported as part of the delegate access feature?

 Shared folders are not supported as part of this feature.
 To understand the difference between shared folders and delegate access, “add link here”

-**Is this supported on MSI version of Outlook?**
+#### Is delegate access supported using the MSI version of Outlook?

-We do not have plans to roll out the feature to MSI version of Outlook.
-It is only available for listed supported version of Outlook C2R
+No, it is only available for the supported version of Outlook C2R.
+For more information, see  [Update history for Office 365 ProPlus](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).

-For more information on how to use delegate access see, [Use delegate access](dynamics-365-app-outlook-user-s-guide.md#use-delegate-access).
+### See also
+[Use delegate access][Use delegate access](dynamics-365-app-outlook-user-s-guide.md#use-delegate-access)<br/>